-The integrated form of the Boltzmann equations (\cref{eqn: integral transport w coll}), is mathematically elegant but in its present form is difficult to evaluate.
-The difficulty arises from the integrals over the entire volume of phase space.
+The integrated form of the Boltzmann equations (\eref{eqn: integral transport w coll}) is mathematically elegant but in its present form is difficult to evaluate.
+The difficulty arises from the integrals being evaluated over the entire volume of phase space.
 This can be simplified by splitting the integration domain $Q$ into a set of continuous sub-domains with common boundaries.
-Therefore the left hand side of \cref{eqn: integral transport w coll} describes the flux of particle worldlines through the boundaries of each sub-domain, while the right hand side counts collisions within each sub-domain.
+Therefore the left hand side of \eref{eqn: integral transport w coll} describes the flux of particle worldlines through the boundaries of each sub-domain, while the right hand side counts collisions within each sub-domain.
 As all boundaries are shared between sub-domains, the number of particle worldlines is conserved over the whole domain.

-To aid in simplifying the equations in this section, the set of spacetime coordinates will be denoted by $x^\alpha=\{x^0,x^1,x^2,x^3\}=\{t,x,y,z\}$, making the time coordinate $t$ explicit, and spatial coordinates $\{x,y,z\}$ refer, abstractly, to any set of three chosen spatial coordinates not just the standard Cartesian set i.e. $\{x,y,z\}$ (see \cref{app:metrics} for examples).
+To aid in simplifying the equations in this section, the set of spacetime coordinates will be denoted by $x^\alpha=\{x^0,x^1,x^2,x^3\}=\{t,x,y,z\}$, making the time coordinate $t$ explicit, and spatial coordinates $\{x,y,z\}$ refer, abstractly, to any set of three chosen spatial coordinates not just the standard Cartesian set i.e. $\{x,y,z\}$ (see \aref{app:metrics} for examples).
 For momentum-space, coordinates are concretely defined to be $p^i=\{p^1,p^2,p^3\}=\{p,u,\phi\}$ the set of modified spherical coordinates ($u=\cos\theta$), as this is the set used for the numerical evaluation of collision integrals in \citetalias{PaperII}.

 With these coordinate sets, the procedure for splitting the integration domain $Q$ into a continuous set of sub-domains can formally be achieved by taking the particle distribution function to be constant within each sub-domain of phase space.
-The total distribution is formed by the sum of these constant regions\footnote{It has been noted to the authors that this method of discretisation for particle transport may be mapped to a zeroth-order discontinuous Galerkin method, which was developed independently of this work, and further, has been shown to have good conservative properties for number density and energy (see, for example, Refs.~\cite{CockburnShu_2001,GambaRjasanow_2018,GasparyanEtAl_2022}).}:
+The total distribution is formed by the sum of these constant regions:

-where $H$ is a boxcar function and $\alpha,\beta,\gamma,\delta,i,j$ and $k$ now refer to a discrete set of phase-space coordinates.
+where indices $\alpha,\beta,\gamma,\delta,i,j,$ and $k$ now refer to a discrete set of phase-space coordinates and $H$ is a boxcar function.
 As an example, for the $t$ coordinate the function $H$ is defined as